 Fixtures in the large kit-chen are like those in a restaurant with much stainless steel in evidence.
-An eight-foot-long hood ex-tends over the range.
+An eight-foot-long hood extends over the range.

-Off the entrance hall is the furnace and laundry room which because of its elec-trical and heating equipment resembles something that might be found in a hotel.
+Off the entrance hall is the furnace and laundry room which because of its electrical and heating equipment resembles something that might be found in a hotel.

-might be found in a hotel.
-Numerous keys, all label-ed with wooden tags to show which room and closet they belong to, are contained in a wall closet in the furnace room.
+Numerous keys, all labeled with wooden tags to show which room and closet they belong to, are contained in a wall closet in the furnace windows insures very sunny surroundings in which to work.

 A long, copper counter and sink line one wall of the flower room.
-A facing wall of windows insures very sunny surroundings in which to surroundings in which to work.
+A facing wall of windows insures very sunny